visionati/slate/source/index.html.md

 Welcome to the Visionati API!
 You can use our API to analyze images and videos.
 You can fetch a variety of data including tags, faces, brands, colors, and text.
 You can even scan YouTube and Vimeo videos!

+The API runs on credits.
+Each image or frame of video requires 1 credit.
+You can easily buy additional credits at our [API server](https://api.visionati.com).

 # Authentication

 > To authorize, use this code: